Call Azure Function From SPFX Webpart

 using Microsoft.SharePoint.Client;

-Now if you will click on the Get Function URL button and copy that and append the title value like above and access from your browser to see the expected output.
+Now, if you click on the Get Function URL button, copy that and append the title value like above, and access it from your browser to see the expected output.

 Wrapping Up